Why Facebook Added The Flower Reaction

 On Mother's Day, Facebook introduced a digital flower in some markets, reports Time.
 That means Facebook users can react to a post with a flower — along with “like” and the smiling, laughing, and crying emoji.

-“In honor of Mother’s Day, we are testing the ability for people in a few markets to leave a flower reaction,” Facebook said in a statement.
+“In honour of Mother’s Day, we are testing the ability for people in a few markets to leave a flower reaction,” Facebook said in a statement.

 Of course, that hasn't stopped Facebook users from using the flower reaction to show they're "thankful" for more than their mothers — please see the many "thankful" reactions to Beyoncé's Facebook photos.